yuanjisun/STAT547-hw-Sun-Yuanji/hw08/BC_Liquor_version/README.md

 4. It is very important to put `()` after reactive dataframe.
 I ran into several errors because of missing `()`.

+5. It is important to keep in mind that ui.R and serrver.R do not share packages.
+If you used a package in UI, then load it in UI.
+It is the same for Server.
+If you are not sure (or too many packages are loaded), just load them in both R scripts.

-5. The most useful resource is Google.
+6. The most useful resource is Google.
 The shiny documentation is also helpful when choosing the visualization options.
 Dean Attali's Shiny Server gives some idea how to optimize the app.